 * Rio Tinto Q1 iron ore shipments down 8 pct vs Q4

-* Production up 16 pct on same quarter a year ago
+* Prouduction up 16 pct on same quarter a year ago

-* Keeps guidance for output of 295 million tonnes in 2014 (Adds analyst comment, BHP forecast, details)
+* Keeps guidance for output of 295 million tonnes in 2014 (Adds quotes, weather impact on production)

 By James Regan

-Production still jumped 16 percent on the same quarter a year ago as the world's No. 2 iron ore producer behind Brazil's Vale ramps up production at its Australian mines to meet growing demand from China.
+However, production was still up 16 percent on the first quarter a year ago as the world's second-biggest iron ore producer behind Brazil's Vale, ramps up production at its Australian mines.

 Overall iron ore shipments in the first quarter came in at 66.7 million tonnes.

-It planned to draw on its Australian stocks of iron ore to increase shipments ahead of production, with around 5 million tonnes of inventory drawdown expected in 2014.
+Rio Tinto said it would draw on its Australian stocks of iron ore to enable it to increase shipments ahead of production, with around 5 million tonnes of inventory drawdown expected in 2014.

 Iron ore of Canada (IOC) is 59 percent owned by Rio Tinto, 26 percent by Mitsubishi Corp and 15 percent by Labrador Iron Ore Royalty Co.